KSFM: Progressive rock: 1974-1979

-FM102: Disco, contemporary, and urban
+Top 40 / Disco: 1979-1998

 In August 1979, KSFM announced it would be switching to a more "mass appeal" music format the following month.
 On August 20, the Sacramento Union featured an article on the format switch.
 The entire air staff would be replaced.
 KSFM management hired radio consultant Jerry Clifton to initiate the new format.
 In the Union article, Clifton described the "Earth Radio" format as "esoteric ... similar to a jazz station".
 KSFM broadcast its last full day of progressive rock on September 9, 1979.
 The following day, September 10, the station began a five-day stunting period by playing music from a well-known artist each day.
 The first day consisted of all-Led Zeppelin music, while the second day featured the Beatles.
 By the fifth day, the station was playing Donna Summer and the Bee Gees as featured artists.
 On September 14, 1979, KSFM flipped to a hybrid top 40/disco format with the branding "FM102".

 Under the leadership of incoming programming director Jeff Lucifer, and based on the recommendations of Clifton, KSFM began to gradually work its way up in the ratings with its dance-friendly "churban" (a mix of contemporary hits and urban) format.
 Clifton would later apply this formula to other stations like KGGI in Riverside, California, WJMH in Greensboro, North Carolina, and WPOW in Miami (the last two both sister stations to KSFM).
 By June 1983, KSFM evolved all the way to its current rhythmic contemporary direction under the guidance of program director Rick Gillette and music director Chris Collins, the latter who also hosted The FM102 Morning Zoo and later succeeded Gillette as operating manager and PD.
 The move occurred after KPOP, the Sacramento market's only urban contemporary outlet at the time, flipped formats to modern rock.
 Gillette and Collins realized that dance music, popular in the clubs and the streets, did not receive any airplay in the area.
 KSFM took advantage of this opportunity, leading the station to several number one Arbitron rankings in the market under their guidance, eventually beating the more-mainstream top 40 stations.